phoneguy/ardupilot/Tools/Linux_HAL_Essentials/devicetree/dronecape/README.md

 #Hardware

 ## Load device tree
-To load the BBBMINI device tree type `startup.sh load`.
+To load the DRONECAPE device tree type `startup.sh load`.

 ## Build dtbo file
 To rebuild the dtbo file type `make` and than `make install`to copy the dtbo file to `/lib/firmware`.